jessicaayers/Project-1/README.md

     ##   game      1         0    2    0         0         0
     ##   movie     8         0    8    8         0         0
     ##   series    0         1    0    0         1         1

+There was 1 game released in 2000, 2 in 2010, and 0 in 2020.

+A three-way table was created for Type, Year, and Sequel.

 ``` r
 table(edaData$Type, edaData$Year, edaData$Sequel)